By Alon Klayman, Threat Hunting Expert at Team Axon

 AZURE ACTIVITY LOGS

-• Resource: the relevant resource identified related to the Activity log entry.
+• Resource: the relevant resource identified is related to the Activity log entry.
 The resource identified is being presented in a URN format: /subscriptions/<subscription id>/resourceGroup/<resource group name>/providers/<resource provider namespace>/<resource type>/<resource name>

 • Operation Name: Indicates the actual operation that occurred.
 For example: “Restart Virtual Machine”, “Create or Update Virtual Machine Extension”